 Next Steps Programme

-The Next Steps Pack supports the Next Steps programme for young people in Year 10, so they can get an idea of post 16 options in sufficient time to make plans and applications to colleges etc. It is primarily aimed at SEN Support learners (although these cover a wide spectrum of learners) and is also relevant for EHCP learners.
+The Next Steps Pack supports the Next Steps programme for young people in Year 10, so they can get an idea of post 16 options in sufficient time to make plans and applications to colleges etc. It is primarily aimed at learners who may be receiving SEN Support (although these cover a wide spectrum of learners) and is also relevant for learners who have an Education, Health and Care Plan.

 Next Steps Interviews